050 Using Matplotlib#

 features = ['sepal_length', 'sepal_width', 'petal_length', 'petal_width']

-for f1 in features:
+for i, f1 in enumerate(features):

-for f2 in features:
+for j, f2 in enumerate(features):

-plt.savefig('figures/iris_scatter.png', dpi=600)
+fig.savefig('figures/iris_scatter.png', dpi=600)

 Plot 4 - Geographic data plot#